 When you look off into the distance, objects seem closer together as they become further away.
 For example, the outside borders of a road or railroad appear to converge as they recede into the distance.
 The Ponzo illusion involves placing two lines over an illustration of a railroad track.
 Which line is longer?
 In reality, they are exactly the same length.
 Learn more about how this fascinating illusion works

-Sometimes the background of an image can interfere with how our brains interpret the image itself, as is the case with the Zollner illusion.
+Sometimes the background of an image can interfere with how your brain interprets the image itself, as is the case with the Zollner illusion.
 This is one illusion that can actually make a viewer start to feel slightly queasy if you stare at it for too long!

 Here's a classic illusion that still manages to stump a lot of people.
 Which line is longer?
-Actually, all three are the same length.
+Actually, both lines are the same length.
 Surprised?
 Learn more about how the Muller-Lyer illusion works.

 In the lilac chaser illusion, the viewer observes several different visual effects over the span of about 30 seconds.
 First described in 2005, the illusion is caused by a number of different factors including negative afterimages and what is known as Troxler fading.
 Check out the illusion yourself and learn more about how the lilac illusion works.